opendatamesh-initiative/odm-specification-dpdescriptor/docs/site/specifications/README.md

 ### Data Store API Specification⚓︎
 The DatastoreAPI Specification (DSAPI) is a specification for describing, producing, consuming and visualizing connection based service that expose a tabular datastore.

+???+ tip
-:bulb: DPDS RECOMMEND to use this standard to define the [API](../../quickstart/interface.md#fields) of ports that expose tabular data stored in database accessible with a connection based protocol.
+    DPDS RECOMMEND to use this specification to define the [API](../../quickstart/interface.md#fields) of ports that expose tabular data stored in database accessible with a connection based protocol.

 Check out <a href="https://github.com/opendatamesh-initiative/odm-specification-datastoreapi" target="_blank">DatastoreAPI repository:octicons-link-external-24:</a> on GitHub for further information.